sagemath/sagewiki_to_gh-2022-10-10/logos.md

 = The SAGE Logo =

-This is the current official Sage logo, which was created by Alex Clemesha:
+This is the old Sage logo, which was created by Alex Clemesha:

  [[attachment:sagelogo.png]]